Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Results

 \subsection{Impact on the Uncertainty Budget}

 The final result that we consider here is the impact on the uncertainty budget.
+We are interested in the impact of applying the derived corrections from the selected models for the stellar photosphere and propagating their uncertainties on the final uncertainties of the transmission spectra. \R{ \autoref{fig:bias_reduction} again illustrates the primary result in this context for the direct retrievals.
+It shows that the median per-pixel uncertainty on all transmission spectra increased 7\% from 90 to 96\,ppm.
+Thus, we find that, for the direct retrievals, the stellar contamination correction contributes negligibly to the overall uncertainty budget.
+This highlights that when the model fidelity is high, we are indeed in a regime where measurement uncertainties dominate and the instruments can be used to their maximum potential. }

-We are interested in the impact of applying the derived corrections from the selected models for the stellar photosphere and propagating their uncertainties on the final uncertainties of the transmission spectra. \autoref{fig:relative_uncertainties} illustrates the most salient point in this context, which is that the ultimate uncertainty contribution of model-based corrections for stellar contamination depends strongly on how well the models are able to describe the true spectra behind the data (i.e., the ``model fidelity'').
-Focusing on the M6 \texttt{case 2h} dataset, this figure shows that in the case of the direct retrieval the relative uncertainty on $\epsilon$ is vanishingly small compared to that on $D$, owing to the high degree of fidelity between the synthetic stellar spectrum and the PHOENIX-based retrieval, leading to a correction that imparts no notable additional uncertainty on the final transmission spectrum.
-In this case and all other direct-retrieval cases, the median per-point uncertainty of the transmission spectrum increased by no more than 1\,ppm.
-On the other hand, in the cross-retrieval case the relative uncertainty on $\epsilon$ is two orders of magnitude larger, stemming from the need to inflate uncertainties to produce adequate fits, and thus the stellar-contamination correction dominates the final uncertainty of the transmission spectrum.
+\R{Turning to the cross-retrievals,} \autoref{fig:relative_uncertainties} illustrates the most salient point in this context, which is that the ultimate uncertainty contribution of model-based corrections for stellar contamination depends strongly on how well the models are able to describe the true spectra behind the data (i.e., the ``model fidelity'').
+Focusing on the M6 \texttt{case 2h} dataset, this figure shows that in the case of the direct retrieval the \R{median} relative uncertainty on $\epsilon$\R{, $\mathrm{med}(\sigma(\epsilon)/\epsilon) = 230$\,ppm}, is vanishingly small compared to \R{the relative uncertainty on the transit depth, $\mathrm{med}(\sigma(D)/D) = 5700$\,ppm}, due to the high degree of fidelity between the synthetic stellar spectrum and the PHOENIX-based retrieval\R{.
+This leads} to a correction that imparts no notable additional uncertainty on the final transmission spectrum \R{when propagating uncertainties through \autoref{eq:D}}. \R{Thus, when aiming for a per-point uncertainty of, say, 50\,ppm on a 2\% transit depth \citep[e.g.,][]{Rustamkulov2023_ERS} and employing stellar models for a stellar contamination correction, the discrepancy between the stellar spectrum and any stellar model used should be less than 50\,ppm / 2\% = 2.5\,ppt in order for the correction to not dominate the final uncertainty.}

+On the other hand, in the cross-retrieval case the relative uncertainty on $\epsilon$ is \R{an order} of magnitude larger \R{($\mathrm{med}(\sigma(\epsilon)/\epsilon) = 2300$\,ppm)}, stemming from the need to inflate uncertainties to produce adequate fits \R{($\chi^2_r \approx 1$)}\R{.} \R{Thus, } the stellar contamination correction \R{contributes appreciably to} the final uncertainty of the transmission spectrum\R{, and the median per-pixel uncertainty of the corrected spectrum is 45\% larger.} \R{Moreover, due to the lack of model fidelity, the correction is improper, and the ``corrected'' spectrum exhibits as much bias with respect to the true spectrum as the observed spectrum.}